What we do

 St. Louis Children's Hospital

-Ellie Glenn is the Director of Government Relations for St. Louis Children's Hospital.
+Ellie Harmon is the director of government relations for St. Louis Children's Hospital.
 In this role, she advocates on behalf of the hospital and children's health care issues in the Missouri and Illinois Legislatures, as well as in Congress in Washington, D.C.

-The former Director of the Office of Governmental Policy and Legislation for the Missouri Department of Health and Senior Services, Glenn helped shape and advocate for policies that improve the health and lives of Missourians.
-Prior to this role, Glenn also served two years as the Legislative Director for former State Senator Joan Bray.
+The former director of the Office of Governmental Policy and Legislation for the Missouri Department of Health and Senior Services, Harmon helped shape and advocate for policies that improve the health and lives of Missourians.
+Prior to this role, Harmon also served two years as the legislative director for former State Senator Joan Bray.

-Glenn is a native of Louisiana, Missouri, and enjoys giving back to the communities around her.
-Aside from volunteering as a Public Administration teacher at Missouri Boys State, Glenn is involved with Pedal the Cause, a fundraiser for cancer patients at Siteman Cancer Center and St. Louis Children's Hospital.
+Harmon is a native of Louisiana, Mo., and enjoys giving back to the communities around her.
+Aside from volunteering as a public administration teacher at Missouri Boys State, Harmon is involved with Pedal the Cause, a fundraiser for cancer patients at Siteman Cancer Center and St. Louis Children's Hospital.
 She also is a mentor for graduate students at the University of Missouri Truman School, a guest lecturer at her alma mater Truman State University, and was the 2014 Sue Shear Institute for Women in Public Life Amethyst Award winner.

 Harmon graduated from Truman State University in 2007 with a bachelor's degree in political science, and received her masters of public affairs with an emphasis in public policy from the University of Missouri - Columbia in 2011.
 When not working or volunteering, Harmon enjoys reading, biking, running, laughing with her friends, and occasionally jumping out of airplanes.